OAilio/portfolio-frontend/README.md

 Hello and welcome to my personal portfolio! 🚀

 This site is designed and developed by me from scratch.
 It's built with React using Vite, most of the code consisting of CSS.
-The site is deployed and hosted with GitHub pages.
+The site is deployed and hosted with Vercel.

 Feel free to have a look and hit me up!